 How to Adopt from C.A.R.E.

 C.A.R.E. strives to make successful adoptions that are ideal for both the pet and the adopter.
 Because animals in our care are constantly changing, the best way to find out about available animals is to work with an Adoption Counselor.
-You can fill out a questionnaire online ahead of time, or come into the Adoption Center.
-An adoption counselor will work with you to find your perfect match.
+You can fill out a questionnaire online ahead of time, or come visit our Adoption Center.

-During September 2018 we will have limited days and times that we will be open to view our cats and dogs while we recruit and train our volunteer caretakers and client service staff.
+During Fall 2018 we will have limited days and times that we will be open to view our cats and dogs while we recruit and train our volunteer caretakers and client service staff.